Positive Aging Newsletter

 The Newsletter is provided to readers free of charge.
-Since its inception in 2001, the readership has expanded at a rapid rate — now reaching approximately 16,000.
+Since its inception in 2001, the readership has expanded at a rapid rate — reaching thousands of people around the globe.
 The majority of readers are gerontologists, health related researchers, therapeutic practitioners, and service providers for the elderly.
 However, a substantial number of readers are simply laypersons who are interested, engaged and oriented toward continuing enrichment over the life course.
 We have been wonderfully pleased at the response to the newsletter.
 If you would like to receive a copy, simply provide your email address.

 In This Issue

 To Retire or not to Retire: Look at the Work place

 The Opening of a Positive Aging Research Center

 What’s in a Name?
 Are You an Older Person?